linn221/ExpenseManager/tasks.md

 ### fix
 <!-- - expense of a deleted item, Attempt to read property "name" on null -->
 - create form's interactivity not working with second user
+- soft deleted items interrupting with new item

 ### UI